phetsims/gas-properties/doc/model.md

 ## Time

-Model time units are in ps.
+Model time is in ps.

 In the _Ideal_, _Explore_, and _Energy_ screens, 1 ps = 0.4 seconds of real time.